jpjacomossi/Bank-Loan-Approvals-Optimization/README.md

 ---

-### Conclusion
+### 5. Conclusion

 The predictive model demonstrates exceptional capability in reducing default rates and financial losses while ensuring smarter loan approvals.
 It enables the bank to target low-risk applicants with larger loans and better terms, fostering portfolio stability and profitability in real-world scenarios.

 ## Recommendations

-Based on the insights gained from the analysis and modeling phases, the following recommendations are proposed to optimize the bank's loan approval process, reduce default rates, and improve financial performance:
+Based on the insights gained from the analysis and modeling phases, the following recommendations are proposed:

 ---